MatiBrego/vending-machine-esp/README.md

 ![Austral Ingenieria](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQooGo7vQn4t9-6Bt46qZF-UY4_QFpYOeh7kVWzwpr_lbLr5wka)

-#   Project 41-mqtt_00
+#   Project Vending-Machine

-##  First example of MQTT with ESP32

-    A board with 3 external LEDs, 1 internal LED and 1 tact pushbutton using MQTT broker The 4 LEDs are toggled and lit by subscription and the pushbutton closure is published (and also can be subscribed to) It has 2 bit for enumeration so it may be connected till 4 boards with the same program to the same broker

-    Austral - Informatica Electronica - 2023
-    EAMartinez
+##  Smart vending machine simulation

+    A board with 2 external LEDs 7 tact pushbutton using MQTT broker.
+    The pressing of the buttons acts as a buying action, and publishes the event into the MQTT broker.
+    There are also buttons for stock refill, credit insertion and break-down actions.

     See doc/README.md for further details
-    Also, the same info is in doc/41-mqtt_00.pdf